Przytyk: History

 In the late Middle Ages, the area of Przytyk belonged to the Podlodowski family (Janina coat of arms), whose seat was located at a village of Zameczek (also called Ostrow).
-The town of Przytyk was founded in 1333 by Piotr Podlodowski (Piotr z Podlodowa).
+The town of Przytyk was founded in 1333 by Piotr Podlodowski from Podlodów.
 In 1488, due to efforts of Jan Podlodowski, the castellan of Zarnowiec, King Kazimierz Jagiellonczyk granted to Przytyk the privilege to hold two fairs a year, and markets on Mondays.
 The tradition of Monday markets survives until this day.
 In 1570 a wedding of one of the most famous Polish poets, Jan Kochanowski, took place at Przytyk’s church.
 His wife was Dorota Podlodowska of Przytyk, and as a result of the marriage, the town became the property of the Kochanowski family.
 Przytyk remained in their hands until 1835, when the family lost it after the November Uprising.
-Like almost all towns of Lesser Poland, Przytyk was completely destroyed in the Swedish invasion of Poland (1655-1660).
+Przytyk was completely destroyed in the Swedish invasion of Poland (1655-1660).
+Administratively, Przytyk was located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province.

-Until the Partitions of Poland, Przytyk belonged to Lesser Poland's Sandomierz Voivodeship.
 The town took advantage of a convenient location, at the intersection of two important merchant routes - the so-called Royal Trail (Warsaw - Kraków), and the Greater Poland Trail (Lublin - Poznań).

-In 1834, the government of the Russian-controlled Congress Poland opened a new road from Warsaw towards Kraków via Radom, which bypassed Przytyk.
+During the partitions period, after 1815, it formed part of Russian-controlled Congress Poland.
+A battle between Polish insurgents and Russian troops was fought in Przytyk on 11 August 1831 during the November Uprising.
+In 1834, the government opened a new road from Warsaw towards Kraków via Radom, which bypassed Przytyk.
 In 1869, as a punishment for the January Uprising, Przytyk lost its town charter.
 In 1895, the village was completely destroyed by a fire, leaving 4,000 inhabitants homeless.
-The one building not destroyed was a church.
+The one building not destroyed was the church.